nahidErgun/Best-Shoe-for-You/README.md

 # Find the Best Brand on a Shopping Site

-  The aim of this project is to help people when they are shopping on the Internet they can decide which brand should they prefer firstly.
-I will show them the best brand with using the comments on shopping sites.
+  The aim of the project is to help people when they are shopping on the Internet, they can decide which shoe brand should they prefer firstly.I will suggest the best brand with using the comments on hepsiburada.com.

 ## Development Steps

-* Take the data from a shopping site
+* Take the data from hepsiburada.com
+* Normalization
 * Label positive and negative comments
 * Use NLTK tool
-* Find the best brand
+* Suggest the best brand

+## Requirements
+   [ NLTK ]
+## Run
+   [ python classify.py ]